mukundraj/bcd-viewer/README.md

 To build and deploy to main location.

-May been execution permissions one time. `chmod u+x ./scripts/deploy_main.sh`
+May need execution permissions one time. `chmod u+x ./scripts/deploy_main.sh`

+### `yarn deploy:test`

+To build and deploy to test location.

+May need execution permissions one time. `chmod u+x ./scripts/deploy_test.sh`

 ### `yarn deploy:demo`

 To build and deploy to demo location.
+Provides anonymous deployment if needed.

-May been execution permissions one time. `chmod u+x ./scripts/deploy_demo.sh`
+May need execution permissions one time. `chmod u+x ./scripts/deploy_demo.sh`

 ### `yarn start:instrumentation`

-To start dev app with code coverage intrumentation.
+To start dev app with code coverage instrumentation.
 The report is saved at `./coverage/lcov-report/index.html`.

 ### `yarn cypress:open`